ITfoxtec/FoxIDs/docs/claim-transform-dk-privilege.md

 - Foxids support both to read the base64-encoded privilege string from the standard claim `https://data.gov.dk/model/core/eid/privilegesIntermediate` and a custom defined claim.

 ## Configuring DK privilege - claim transforms
-The DK privilege can both be configured in a SAML 2.0 up-party and application registration and likewise in a OpenID Connect up-party and application registration.
+The DK privilege can both be configured in a SAML 2.0 authentication method and application registration and likewise in a OpenID Connect authentication method and application registration.

 - In SAML 2.0 the DK privilege claim transformer default read the standard claim `https://data.gov.dk/model/core/eid/privilegesIntermediate` and issue the transformed claim `http://schemas.foxids.com/identity/claims/privilege`.
 - In OpenID Connect the DK privilege claim transformer default read the standard claim `privileges_intermediate` and issue the transformed claim `privilege`.

-Configure the DK privilege claim transformer on SAML 2.0 up-party in [Foxids Control Client](control.md#foxids-control-client):
+Configure the DK privilege claim transformer on SAML 2.0 authentication method in [Foxids Control Client](control.md#foxids-control-client):

 1. Select the Claim transform tab
 1. Click Add claim transform and click DK XML privilege to JSON.